-Our General English programme is designed to prepare students to embark upon their Technical English language studies and major programs.
+Our General English program is designed to prepare students to embark upon their Technical English language studies and major programs.
 Our general English courses are comprised of 5 levels, sequenced from Starter to Upper Intermediate, with each being benchmarked against the Common European Framework of Reference for Languages (CEFR).
-Each semester of 22 weeks allows the student to study two levels with 220 hours of teaching per level.
+Each semester of 22 weeks allows the student to study two levels with 220 hours per level.

-Our programmes are taught through an approved text book series, supplemented by a range of additional materials.
+Our programs are taught through an approved text book series, supplemented by a range of additional materials.
 We apply the latest smart technologies in our teaching, including digital presentations of text books, interactive learner management support systems, personalised ’English lab’ materials, writing centre facilities and online reader support.
 Our teachers are committed to supportive learner education and to the delivery of courses that are of the highest quality.
 Students are encouraged to become autonomous learners taking responsibility for their learning from the outset.
 At each level, students are tested through a combination of ongoing progress tests and a final set of examination papers.

 Each student entering the College will undertake written tests, which inform us of the appropriate level in which they should be placed for their English studies.

-This programme is suitable for students who possess little or no English language.
+This program is suitable for students who possess little or no English language.
 During this level students will be introduced to the English alphabet and numbers 1 - 100.
 They will learn some basic vocabulary for everyday topics such as food, family, jobs, nationalities etc. and will be encouraged to practise this target language in the safe environment of the classroom.
 By the end of this course, students will be able to read and comprehend simple travel itineraries, understand signs and follow short, simple, written directions with visual support.
 In addition they will be able to ask and answer simple questions related to personal details, recognise times, dates, names, phone numbers and prices when spoken slowly and clearly, ask for and give names, ages, occupation and express basic feelings.

 Successful completion of this course locates the learner at level A1 of the CEFR.